Miles Sanders Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Matchup vs. Tampa Bay

-- In his only career matchup against the Buccaneers, Sanders finished with 56 rushing yards, 13.5 more yards than his over/under in Sunday's game.
+- In his single career matchup against them, Sanders finished with 56 rushing yards against the Buccaneers, 12.5 more than his over/under in Sunday's game.

-- Sanders did not have a touchdown run in that matchup against the Buccaneers.
+- Sanders did not have a touchdown run in that outing against the Buccaneers.

 - The Buccaneers have the NFL's third-ranked defense against the run, surrendering 92.5 yards per game.